berfek/MachineLearning/README.md

 Table of Contents:

-Train delay prediction with Neural Networks for Multiclass Classification model
+Train delay prediction with Neural Networks for Multiclass Classification model:

 1. Reading json file, converting it from nested format to tabular
 2. Cyclical & Label Feature Encoding